prona-p4-learning-platform/learn-sdn-hub/README.md

 ## Prerequisites

 Both the host running the backend and frontend as well as the VM or host executing the p4 environment need node.js.
-To install it, you can use nvm:
+To install it, you can use, e.g., nvm:

 ```
 wget -qO- https://raw.githubusercontent.com/nvm-sh/nvm/v0.37.2/install.sh | bash